Equity-related committees and networks

-ECOI Membership includes representatives from Libaries and Learning Services, LIGGINS Institute and Auckland Bioengineering Institute, Faculty Equity Committee Chairs, CLeaR, AUSA Executive, and the Equity Office.
+ECOI Membership includes representatives from Libaries and Learning Services, Liggins Institute and Auckland Bioengineering Institute, faculty equity committee chairs, AUSA executive, and the Equity Office Te Ara Tautika.

 The LGBTQITakatāpui+ network is for students and staff who identify with the Rainbow community.
 This includes those who are trans and gender diverse.

 With four meetings a year, they are an opportunity for Rainbow students and staff to meet and share information about services news and events.
 The network also provides a voice for the University's Rainbow community and a record for issues and activities across the University.....find out when the next meeting is and register

 This network offers support and advocacy for staff with disabilities and impairments, including learning disabilities, mental health, physical disabilities and other disabilities and impairments.
 To find out more, contact staff equity manager Cathie Walsh.

 The advisory group is coordinated, and meetings are chaired, by the Equity Office Te Ara Tautika.
 There are three meetings per year, with membership comprising University staff and student representatives.